Robel-ermiyas/sql-data-warehouse-project/README.md

-# 🧠 Data Warehouse and Analytics Project (PostgreSQL Edition)
+# 🧠 Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a full-stack modern data warehouse solution using **PostgreSQL**, built on the Medallion architecture (Bronze, Silver, Gold layers).
 Designed for portfolio and real-world readiness, it features best practices in **Data Engineering**, **ETL**, **Data Modeling**, and **Analytics**.